akvo/siwins/backend/source/test_update/README.md

 ---

+This source folder used to test the new incoming cascade updates (cascade-790170997-v1.sqlite).

 ## Structure

 The source folder contains static configurations for the SIWINS backend and frontend.
 Below is the tree representing the structure of the source folder.